jesselpalmer/jesselpalmer/README.md

 ### Hello there!
 I'm Jesse 👋🏾

-I'm a software engineering manager based in San Francisco.
-I am also the co-author of Testing Angular Applications.
+I'm a software engineering manager based in San Francisco, CA. I am also the co-author of Testing Angular Applications.
 I spend quite a bit of time with web technologies.
 Some of my favorite languages include JavaScript and TypeScript.

 - 📖 My book: [Testing Angular Applications](https://www.manning.com/books/testing-angular-applications)
 - 🗞️ My newsletter: [On Engineering Leadership](https://tinyletter.com/jesselpalmer)